 Bad UiPath Certification Question

 What does ‘no specific permission is required’ even mean?
-That’s poor wording and confusing.
-The UiPath Associate exam questions tend to be clear.
+Again, that’s poor wording and confusing.
+Questions on the UiPath Associate exam questions tend to be clear and precise.
 The goal of the exam is to test your knowlege, not trick you with poor wording.

-I reworded this answer to be more precise: Any user who can log into Orchestrator can create or delete UiPath Robots
+I reworded this particular option to be more precise: Any user who can log into Orchestrator can create or delete UiPath Robots

 Of course, that option is not true, and I think that’s more clear in what it is asking.
 There are a variety of rights and roles you can assign in UiPath Orchestrator.
 And you need create permissions to create a UiPath Robot.